WebAssembly/component-model/design/mvp/Concurrency.md

 by declarative instantiation and `start` above.

-## Interaction with multi-threading

-For now, the integration between multi-threading (via [`thread.spawn*`]) and native async is limited.
-In particular, because all [lift and lower definitions] produce non-`shared` functions, any threads spawned by a component via `thread.spawn*` will not be able to directly call imports (synchronously *or* asynchronously) and will thus have to use Core WebAssembly `atomics.*` instructions to switch back to a non-`shared` function running on the "main" thread (i.e., whichever thread was used to call the component's exports).

-However, a future addition to this proposal (in the [TODO](#todo)s below) would be to allow lifting and lowering with `async` + `shared`.
-What's exciting about this approach is that a non-`shared` component-level function could be safely lowered with `async shared`.
-In the case that the lifted function being lowered was also `async shared`, the entire call could happen on the non-main thread without a context switch.
-But if the lifting side was non-`shared`, then the Component Model could automatically handle the synchronization of enqueuing a call to the export (as in the backpressure case mentioned above), returning a subtask for the async caller to wait on as usual.
-Thus, the sync+async composition story described above could naturally be extended to a sync+async+shared composition story, continuing to avoid the "what color is your function" problem (where `shared` is the [color]).

-Even without any use of [`thread.spawn*`], native async provides an opportunity to achieve some automatic parallelism "for free".
-In particular, due to the shared-nothing nature of components, each component instance could be given a separate thread on which to interleave all tasks executing in that instance.
-Thus, in a cross-component call from `C1` to `C2`, `C2`'s task can run in a separate thread that is automatically synchronized with `C1` by the runtime.
-This is analogous to how traditional OS processes can run in separate threads, except that the component model is *allowing*, but not *requiring* the separate threads.
-While it's unclear how much parallelism this would unlock in practice, it does present interesting opportunities to experiment with optimizations over time as applications are built with more components.

 ## Async ABI

 At an ABI level, native async in the Component Model defines for every WIT